amitgaru2/nepali-datetime/docs/source/index.rst

 The :mod:`nepali_datetime` module is highly motivated from the Python3's :mod:`datetime` module.
-The module supplies classes for manipulating dates and times in both simple and complex ways where the dates operate on top of Bikram Sambat (B.S).
+The module supplies classes for manipulating Bikram Sambat dates and Nepal times in both simple and complex ways.

 The :mod:`nepali_datetime` module exports the following constants: